ashutoshshanker/l3/tunnel/vxlan/README.md

 Config:
 "vxlanmode" - "linux" or "proxy"
-1) "linux" - Using linux vxlan interface
+1) "linux" - Using linux vxlan interface (NOT SUPPORTED)
 2) "proxy" - Using vxland vxlan proxy

 "standalone" - true or false